Outdooractive/mvt-tools/README.md

 ```

 Values are retrieved by putting a `.` in front of the property name.
 The property name must be quoted
-if it is a number or contains any non-alphabetic characters.
+if it is a number or contains non-alphabetic characters.
 Elements in arrays can be
-accesses either by simply using the array index after the dot, or by wrapping it in brackets.
+accessed either by simply using the array index after the dot, or by wrapping it in brackets.

 ```
 .foo       // true, property "foo" exists
-.foo.bar   // true, property "foo" is a dictionary containing "bar" ."foo"."bar" // true, same as above but quoted
+.foo.bar   // true, property "foo" is a dictionary containing "bar" ."foo"."bar" // true, same as above but quoted .'foo'.'bar' // true, same as above but quoted
 .foo.x     // false, "foo" doesn't contain "x" ."foo.bar" // false, property "foo.bar" doesn't exist
 .foo.[0]   // false, "foo" is not an array